 Googins has had great success at Xavier, a place without the history, facilities, or conference typically required to have success in the college baseball world.
 It’s a home run hire for the Bearcats, and it’s just the latest in a line of successes from Athletic Director Mike Bohn.
-It’s about time somebody formally acknowledged the work he’s done at UC.
+It’s about time somebody formally acknowledged Bohn’s work at UC.

-Bohn was hired by UC in February 2014.
+UC hired Mike Bohn in February 2014.
 That was just over three years ago, but the landscape of the athletic department was vastly different back then.
-Nippert was a construction site, Tommy Tuberville was head coach, and many Olympic programs looked vastly different than they do now.
+Nippert was a construction site, Tommy Tuberville was the head coach, and many Olympic programs looked vastly different than they do now.

 Bohn saw the Nippert project through to completion, which seems like a simple task.
 However, the university has had ADs in the past who would have somehow messed that up.
 Bohn brought it home.

 In July 2014, he hired Mandy Commons-DiSalle to oversee the swimming and diving program.
-In her tenure, the Bearcats have 10 individual AAC titles and have established 18 new school records.
+In her tenure, the Bearcats have ten individual AAC titles and have established 18 new school records.

 If the new hires weren’t enough, Bohn has also been fantastic about keeping the right coaches on board.
 Women’s soccer coach Neil Stafford — who won an AAC Tournament Championship in the Bohn tenure — remains in place.
 Volleyball coach Molly Alvey — who piloted the Bearcats to an NCAA Tournament appearance before being named head coach of the collegiate national team — is still here.
 Most notably, Bohn has kept Mick Cronin on board in Clifton, in part by getting him a new arena.

-Bohn’s biggest stamp on the university broke ground following the conclusion of the 2016–17 basketball season in March.
+Bohn’s most significant stamp on the university broke ground following the conclusion of the 2016–17 basketball season in March.
 The new Fifth Third Arena is the latest in a line of infrastructure updates the university has seen in recent years, and it’s perhaps the most deserved.
-The arena was badly out-of-date, and the new facility looks pristine.
-Bohn not only got the project ready to go, but he intelligently avoided the beckoning call of a permanent home at US Bank Arena, and negotiated the best short-term deal for UC when he signed up to play the 2017–18 season at Northern Kentucky University.
+The arena was severely out-of-date, and the new facility looks pristine.
+Bohn not only got the project ready to go, but he intelligently avoided the beckoning call of a permanent home at US Bank Arena and negotiated the best short-term deal for UC when he signed up to play the 2017–18 season at Northern Kentucky University.

-Say what you want about the current state of UC athletics, but I think you’d have a very tough case arguing that things haven’t improved greatly in the last three years.
+Say what you want about the current state of UC athletics, but I think you’d have a very tough case arguing that things haven’t improved dramatically in the last three years.

 So why are so few Bearcats raving about all that Bohn has done in Cincinnati?